Force over Distance: Chapter 14

 Park whispered something to Volker, who rolled his eyes in response.

-Half the military personnel were looking away; half were looking at Young as though he was about to issue some a goddamned order.
-The civilian scientists glanced at one another, all except for Eli, who sat at the edge of a table in the middle of the room, glaring at Rush.
+Half the military personnel were averting their eyes; half looked like they were waiting for orders.
+The civilian scientists glanced at one another, all except Eli, who sat at the edge of a table in the middle of the room, glaring at Rush.

-“Hey,” Eli said as they approached, his voice carrying easily in the tomb-silent room, light and exasperated.
+“Hey,” Eli said as they approached, his voice carrying easily in the tomb-silent room.
 “I see you're alive.
 Yaaay.”
 The kid waved a tiny, invisible flag.
 “A radio call would have been nice.
 Just a, ‘Hey Eli, thanks for saving the day’!”

 “Eli.”
-Rush snapped out the kid’s name like a rebuke.
-As though that were even remotely appropriate.
+Rush snapped his name like a rebuke.

 Young's mouth twitched.

 Rush rolled his eyes and continued to the front of the room.
 Young dropped into a seat beside Wray.
-Rush, of course, sat as far from Young as he could get without stressing their link, which turned out to be about three and a half feet, at the end of the table.
+Rush sat as far from Young as he could get without stressing their link, which turned out to be about three and a half feet, at the end of the table.

-Young wordlessly slid him his laptop.
-He opened it and began coding, without so much as looking up.
+The scientist opened it, fired up a program, and began coding, without so much as looking up.

-Young made a herculean effort to tamp down on the surge of irritation this produced.
+Young made a herculean effort to kill the surge of irritation this produced.
 He was pretty sure he’d been successful, because Rush didn’t so much as glance his way.
 The scientist’s thoughts were an anxious, preoccupied swirl.

 Wray looked uncertainly at Rush, then shifted her gaze to Young.